Hostdon/pleroma/docs/installation/openbsd_en.md

 # Installing on OpenBSD

-This guide describes the installation and configuration of pleroma (and the required software to run it) on a single OpenBSD 6.6 server.
+This guide describes the installation and configuration of akkoma (and the required software to run it) on a single OpenBSD 6.6 server.

 For any additional information regarding commands and configuration files mentioned here, check the man pages [online](https://man.openbsd.org/) or directly on your server with the man command.